 Other than the City of Appleton, all municipalities offer a 2 installment option.
 The stubs at the top of your bill indicate how much is due, the due date, and where the payment should be made. it also gives you important information about your municipality office hours and where to make late payments.

 You will find Assessed and Fair Market Values along the top of the actual statement, along with the 9 digit # that identifies your parcel.
-Please note that the first 3 digits you see are only used for administrative purposes; the last 9 digits are what is needed if you intend to make payments online.
+Please note that the first 3 digits you see are only used for administrative purposes; the last 9 digits are what is needed if you intend to search for your tax bill or to make payments online.

 You can find out how your taxes are being disbursed, if there are any special assessments included on your bill and if any credits have been applied to calculate your net tax.